seq-lang/seq/docs/sphinx/tutorial/primer.rst

 of the index is known at compile-time.

 You can, however, iterate over heterogenous tuples in Seq.
-This is achieved by unrolling the loop to accomodate the different types.
+This is achieved by unrolling the loop to accommodate the different types.

 .. code:: seq